 Your Last Pay Cheque: Your final pay after your employment ends.
-Your employer must pay you everything you are owed within 10 working days of your last day of work.
+Your employer must pay you

 Circle the activities that you think are work for pay.

 Let's see how much you know about the words that are used in the workplace.
 Match the correct word with the 10 definitions below.